 Despite its somewhat severe cityscape and chilly northern latitude, Helsinki bursts with vibrant street life and a joyful creative spirit that pleases locals and tickles tourists.
 Lacking a cutely cobblestoned "Old Town," its center is instead a spruce-and-stone wonderland of stunning 19th- to 21st-century architecture.
 On sunny summer days — when the sky is still bright after midnight — gusting winds swirl seagulls against an azure sky scattered with cotton-ball clouds, musicians and dancers enliven the Esplanade, and coffee sippers spill out onto sidewalks.
 Enjoy the city's bustling harborfront market, lively main boulevard, fine museums, sophisticated design culture, dueling cathedrals, and quirky east-meets-west mélange of cultures.

 At a Glance

 ▲▲▲ Temppeliaukio Church Awe-inspiring, copper-topped 1969 "Church in the Rock."

-▲▲ Uspenski Orthodox Cathedral Orthodoxy's most prodigious display outside of Eastern Europe.
+▲▲ Uspenski Orthodox Cathedral Orthodoxy's most prodigious display in the Baltics.

 ▲▲ Lutheran Cathedral Green-domed, 19th-century Neoclassical masterpiece.